yelpspoon/naspotato/README.md

 VOLUME_ROOT, if different than `/naspotato/data-directories` must be set in script or `.env`.

 #### Post first-run steps
-It may be necessary to clean up the Radarr and Plex movie database as both `downloads` and `movies`.
+It may be necessary to clean up the Radarr and Plex movie database in both `downloads/` and `movies/`.
 There may be residual data in the app metadata databases which may not match (any) media in the media directories of a new installation.

 ### MacOS concerns